juliano-lopes/accessibility-by-force/README.md

 * if you click on 'delete' another window will come into focus, then you confirm if you really want to delete or cancel;
 * or if you click 'download' the download will be performed.
 If more than one message is selected, the downloaded file will be in the .zip format, which you can use programs like WINRAR or WINZIP to unzip it.

+#### Update the script
+When activated, the script will check for a new version.
+If so, a confirmation dialog will be displayed.
+To update just click on 'OK' and then on 'update'.
+To refuse the update, just click on 'Cancel'.

 ### Contact

 Any contribution you want to make can be made through julopeson@gmail.com